an-dr/r_giskard/README.md

 # r_giskard

-Small project for experiments with unconditioned and conditioned reflexes
+Small project for experiments with emotions, unconditioned and conditioned reflexes

+(Note: The project named after R.Giskard, a robot from novels by I.Asimov which could control human's emotions)

-## Common Terms
+## Terms

+**Emotions** are biological states associated with the nervous system brought on by neurophysiological changes variously associated with thoughts, feelings, behavioral responses, and a degree of pleasure or displeasure [Source: Emotion - Wikipedia](https://en.wikipedia.org/wiki/Emotion)

 **A reflex**, or reflex action, is an involuntary and nearly instantaneous movement in response to a stimulus.
 A reflex is made possible by neural pathways called reflex arcs which can act on an impulse before that impulse reaches the brain.
 The reflex is then an automatic response to a stimulus that does not receive or need conscious thought.
 [Source: Reflex - Wikipedia](https://en.wikipedia.org/wiki/Reflex)